farmOS/farmOS/docs/guide/assets/sensors.md

 # Sensors

-In addition to manually-entered records, farmOS also provides a framework for importing data from automated environmental sensors.
-The *Farm Sensor* module adds a **Sensor** asset type, which can be tracked like any other asset.
+In addition to manually-entered records, farmOS also provides a framework for receiving data from automated environmental sensors.
+The *Farm Sensor* module adds a **Sensor** [asset](/guide/assets) type, which can be tracked like any other asset.

 Sub-modules (like *Farm Sensor: Listener*) extend the Sensor asset type by providing integration with external devices.
-Additional modules can be built to connect to specific types of sensors.
-It is also possible to assemble your own sensors with inexpensive components and send their data to farmOS.
+Additional modules can be built to connect to specific types of sensors, if necessary.

+It is possible to assemble your own sensors with inexpensive components and send their data to farmOS without any soldering or programming.

 <video width="100%" controls>
   <source src="/demo/sensors.mp4" type="video/mp4">